cldwalker/bb-clis/README.md

 ## Description

-An assortment of handy [Babashka](https://github.com/borkdude/babashka) CLIs and tasks. bin scripts strive to be compatible with Clojure.
+An assortment of handy [Babashka](https://github.com/borkdude/babashka) CLIs: scripts and tasks. scripts strive to be compatible with Clojure.

 ## Setup